mcustiel/phiremock-server/README.md

 ```

 In this case, the first time that Phiremock Server receives a request matching the expectation, the first one will match and it will change the state of the `saved` scenario.
 From the second time the same request is executed, the second expectation will be matched.
-If you want after the second call, to go back to the initial state just add `->andSetScenarioStateTo('Scenario.START')` to the response.
+If you want after the second call, to go back to the initial state just add `"newScenarioState": "Scenario.START"` to the `then` section.

 To reset all scenarios to the initial state (Scenario.START) use this simple method from the client: